taikiy/kernel/doc/real_mode_development.md

 ## 1. Printing a string to the screen

 We write our bootloader in assembly.
-Aside from the actual bootloader logics, we use _interrupts_ to control the CPU to access its peripherals like I/O devices ([Ralf Brown's Interrupt List](https://www.ctyme.com/rbrown.htm)).
+Aside from the actual bootloader logic, we use _interrupts_ to control the CPU to access its peripherals like I/O devices ([Ralf Brown's Interrupt List](https://www.ctyme.com/rbrown.htm)).
 Note that these interrupts are **provided by BIOS**.

-For this section, we'll print "Hello, World!" on the screen, and for that we'll use [`Int10h`](http://www.ctyme.com/intr/int-10.htm).
+For this section, we'll print "Hello, World!" on the screen, and for that, we'll use [`Int10h`](http://www.ctyme.com/intr/int-10.htm).

 ---